 Using the UC47 form, you can also apply for Third Party Deductions.
 This will take a small sum from your tenants living allowance and send it to you as payment for arrears.

-You are now required to give at least 4 months’ notice to tenants if you wish to evict them following a Section 21, which is the “no fault” method of regaining possession.
+You are now only required to give at least 2 months’ notice to tenants if you wish to evict them following a Section 21, which is the “no fault” method of regaining possession.
 If you gave your tenant notice between 29 August 2020 and 31 May 2021, the notice period must be at least 6 months.
 Notices served between 1 June 2021 and 30 September 2021 must be at least 4 months.
-Landlords being affected by the worst cases can serve a Section 8 Notice for possession of their property with the following notice periods:
+Landlords being affected by the worst cases can serve a Section 8 Notice for accelerated possession of their property:

 - Anti-social behaviour - 2 weeks’ notice

 - A conviction for a serious offence - 4 weeks’ notice

 - False statement - 2 to 4 weeks’ notice